Skip to ContentHear what teens have to say about navigating grief at school.

 Michelle Cove

-is the Director of Communications at Experience Camps, in charge of making content across multiple platforms to build a more grief-smart culture.
+is the Communications Manager at Experience Camps, in charge of making content across multiple platforms to build a more grief-smart culture.
 She’s the author of three nonfiction books, including national bestseller I’M NOT MAD, I JUST HATE YOU; director and producer of two documentaries, including "Seeking Happily Ever After" (distributed by Lionsgate); and a long-term journalist for numerous national publications.
 In 2009, she founded the award-winning nonprofit MEDIAGIRLS, which teaches girls and young women how to uplift one another and speak up for what they believe.
 She was Executive Director there until 2014.

 Michelle experienced the death of her father when she was 20 (he died from a car accident) and the death of her mom in 2019 (she was ill for a long time).
 Both sucked.